Skip to main content

 Suppression of reporting.Evidence of a culture that discouraged employees from reporting concerns — directly or by implication — is extraordinarily damaging.
 The anti-retaliation requirements in SB-553 and HB-1919 exist partly because this is a known systemic failure.

-What a Defensible Program Looks Like
+What Does a Defensible Program Look Like?

 A defensible workplace violence prevention program does not eliminate litigation risk.
 What it does is provide the employer with a credible response to every element of the standard of care inquiry.